Observation of structures in the $J/\psi +\psi(2S)$ mass spectrum with the ATLAS detector

-In summary, to better understand the excess observed in the $J/\psi$+$\psi$(2S) mass spectrum~\cite{BPHY-2022-01}, both the $\psi$(2S)$\to\mu\mu$ and $\psi$(2S)$\to J/\psi + 2\pi$ decays, where the latter is new, are investigated using $pp$ collisions data collected by the ATLAS experiment at $\sqrt{s} = 13$~\TeV, corresponding to an integrated luminosity of 140 fb$^{-1}$.
-Three different fit models are carried out.
-Model $A$ (two interfering resonances) and model $B$ (one interfering with SPS and the other standalone) assume that the resonance $X$(6900) decays into both the di-$J/\psi$ and $J/\psi$+$\psi$(2S) final states, while model $C$ assumes a standalone resonance in the $J/\psi$+$\psi$(2S) channels.
-The ratio of partial decay widths, $R = \Gamma_{X(6900)\to J/\psi+\psi\text{(2S)}} / \Gamma_{X(6900)\to\text{di-}J/\psi} = 1.08\pm 0.20_{-0.17}^{+0.40}$, is obtained with model $A$ being nominal and $B$ as a systematic uncertainty.
-The fitted resonance mass in all three models is consistently around 6.9~\GeV.
-The fitted width is about 0.08~\GeV with model $A$, and about 0.18~\GeV with model $B$ and $C$.
-The mass and width of $X$(6900) obtained in model $C$ are consistent in the two $\psi$(2S) decay channels.
-They are also consistent with, and supersede, the corresponding values of model $\beta$ in Ref.~\cite{BPHY-2022-01}.
-The signal significance is 8.9$\sigma$ for the resonance near 6.9~\GeV in the $J/\psi$+$\psi$(2S) channels.
-The existence of $X$(7200) in the $J/\psi$+$\psi$(2S) channels is tested in each model.
-The ratio of signal yields for $X$(7200) to $X$(6900) is found to be $0.12\pm 0.11$, with an upper limit of $0.41$ at 95\% CL.
-These results confirm the presence of structures in the $J/\psi$+$\psi$(2S) channels, favoring a single-resonance hypothesis near 6.9~\GeV, while the existence of a potential resonance near 7.2~\GeV is not supported by the current data.
-All three models provide a reasonable description of the data, two of which indicate a ratio of the partial decay widths of $X$(6900)$\to J/\psi$+$\psi$(2S) and $X$(6900)$\to 2 J/\psi$ near 1.
-In the future, more data will allow to better determine the nature of this excess, including its true model and quantum numbers, and to investigate potential additional resonances.
+To better understand the excess observed in the $J/\psi$+$\psi$(2S) mass spectrum~\cite{BPHY-2022-01}, both the $\psi$(2S)$\to\mu\mu$ and $\psi$(2S)$\to J/\psi + 2\pi$ decay modes, the latter studied for the first time in this context, are analyzed using $pp$ collision data collected by the ATLAS experiment at $\sqrt{s} = 13$~\TeV, corresponding to an integrated luminosity of 140 fb$^{-1}$.
+The fitted resonance mass is consistent across all three models.
+The mass and width of $X$(6900) obtained in model $C$ are consistent between the two $\psi$(2S) decay channels, and also agree with, while superseding, the corresponding values of model $\beta$ in Ref.~\cite{BPHY-2022-01}.
+The signal significance reaches 8.9$\sigma$ for the resonance near 6.9~\GeV in the $J/\psi$+$\psi$(2S) channels (compared with 4.7$\sigma$ reported in Ref.~\cite{BPHY-2022-01}).
+This result confirms the presence of structures in the $J/\psi$+$\psi$(2S) channels, favoring a single-resonance hypothesis near 6.9~\GeV, while the existence of a potential resonance near 7.2~\GeV is not supported by the current data.
+All three models provide a reasonable description of the data, with two of them indicating a ratio of partial decay widths for $X$(6900)$\to J/\psi$+$\psi$(2S) and $X$(6900)$\to 2 J/\psi$ near 1.
+Future data will allow a more precise determination of the nature of this excess, including its underlying model and quantum numbers, as well as the exploration of possible additional resonances.